 I was 19 in 1974.
 The year began inauspiciously with the Three Day Week, power cuts, a miners’ strike and a General Election.
 It was a matter of debate whether Ted Heath’s government was really in power or just pretending.
 I can’t say it bothered me much, apart from when the pubs were shut.
 The country was in meltdown, as if we were at war.
 It was excellent material for satirists.

 I’m not one for the myth of the Good Old Days.
 The best thing about the 1970s is that I was a young man!
 There was corruption in every walk of life that we seemed to take for granted.
-And the bomb-sites and draughty, run-down buildings, the tasteless lager, stodgy food, dodgy motors, superannuated trains, continual strikes, imperialism, racism, terrorism, hooliganism, sexism, xenophobia, snobbery… the sheer bloody ignorance.
-(OK, I’ll grant you it wasn’t 100% bad – there was The Old Grey Whistle Test and Kenny Dalglish.)
+And the bomb-sites and draughty, run-down buildings, the tasteless fizzy beer, stodgy food, dodgy motors, superannuated trains, continual strikes, imperialism, racism, terrorism, hooliganism, sexism, xenophobia, snobbery… the sheer bloody ignorance.
+(OK, I’ll grant you it wasn’t 100% awful – there was The Old Grey Whistle Test and Kenny Dalglish.)

 Oh, to be a teenager in the 1970s!

 The second ever British referendum took place on Thursday 5 June 1975 on whether the UK should stay in the European Community.
 I voted “yes”.
 It seemed to be a positive decision: the way forward.
 Voters approved the country’s continued membership by 67% to 33%, on a national turnout of 64%.
 It was a clear result.